How Patients Actually Find a Doctor in 2026

 • List your practice on any directory platform where patients are searching (including ProviderQuoHealth at /listings/new)

 For patients using ProviderQuoHealth to find providers: the main directory at /directory lets you search by specialty, insurance, and location.
-Specialty pages like /specialties/family-medicine show verified providers in your area who are currently accepting patients.
+Specialty pages like /specialties/family-medicine show providers in your area who are currently accepting patients.

 Important note